BrentSeidel/Ada-Lisp/README.md

 If you find it useful or interesting, drop me a note at brentseidel@gmail.com and let me know.

+Note that this is my first attempt at writing a programming language, so I'm sure that things could have been done better.
+It has been a learning experience and I'm pleased with how well that it's actually turned out.
+This is still under active development so most things are subject to change, especially the program internals.

 ## Interpreter/Compiler
 I am calling this an interpreter, though the boundaries are a bit fuzzy.
 The input text is converted into s-expressions that represent the program.
 The address for the builtin